ykdojo/OpenStream/BugReport.md

 ---
-name: Bug Report or Feature Request
+name: Bug Report form
 about: Create a report to help us improve

 ---

-## Issue Type

-- [ ] Bug Report
+## Bug Report
-- [ ] Feature Request
-- [ ] Question

 ## Description
-[Provide a clear and concise description of the issue or feature request.]
+[Provide a clear and concise description of the issue.]

-## Steps to Reproduce (for bugs)
+## Steps to Reproduce
-[If it's a bug, please provide steps to reproduce the issue.]
+[Provide steps to reproduce the bug.]

 1. Go to '...'
 2. Click on '....'